sunnygirlzyq/Donglab.github.io/content/publication/10-Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *25th Annual Conference of the Chinese Society of Micro-Nano Technology & 14th International conference of the Chinese Society of Micro-Nano Technology*
+publication: "*25th Annual Conference of the Chinese Society of Micro-Nano Technology & 14th International conference of the Chinese Society of Micro-Nano Technology*, 2023."
 publication_short: ''

 abstract: ''